 Expertise and Public Engagement:

-Through other public engagement events Colette has spoken about how research helps us develop and refine psychological interventions (e.g. ‘Department for Culture, Media and Sport’ in Whitehall on World Mental Health Day, October 2018; ‘Cheltenham Science Festival’ June 2018; ‘The Age of Anxiety’ March 2016).
-She have also contributed to panel discussions on mental health.
+Through other public engagement events Prof Hirsch has spoken about how research helps us develop and refine psychological interventions (e.g., ‘Department for Culture, Media and Sport’ in Whitehall on World Mental Health Day, October 2018; ‘Cheltenham Science Festival’ June 2018; ‘The Age of Anxiety’ March 2016).
+She has also contributed to panel discussions on mental health.
 For example, at a ‘Sad Girls’ London event in January 2018 which was attended by girls and young women who suffer from anxiety and depression.
 She has disseminated her research on resilience in the aftermath of cancer via ‘Maggie’s’ 2021 and ‘Keeping Abreast’ 2020.